k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/05_jobs_table_fields.md

 # Jobs Management & Configuration

-Fabric provides a range of tools and informative data to manage jobs and configure Jobs management processes.
+Fabric provides a range of tools and informative data for configuring and managing Jobs and their processes.

-### How Do I Monitor Jobs at Fabric cluster level ?
+### How Do I Monitor Jobs at a Fabric cluster Level?

-As described in the previous article, you can run the JOBSTATUS command from your fabric runtime environment to collect the full list of scheduled jobs for any given LU.
+Run the JOBSTATUS command from your fabric runtime environment to get a full list of scheduled Jobs for any given LU.

 Example: